shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 jnz    0x77ae                         ; 0f 85 9c 77 00 00
 ```

-On the first line, the first byte - `39` - is the opcode of the `CMP` instruction to compare a 16 or 32 bit register against a 16 or 32 bit value in another register or a memory location.
+On the first line, the first byte - `39` - is the opcode of the `CMP` instruction to compare a 16 or 32-bit register against a 16 or 32-bit value in another register or a memory location.
 Then, `1d` represents the source register (`EBX` in this case).
-Finally, `75 49 03 00` is the little endian representation of the offset of `g_fParameter_UseLogonCredential` relative to `RIP` (`rip+0x34975`).
+Finally, `75 49 03 00` is the little-endian representation of the offset of `g_fParameter_UseLogonCredential` relative to `RIP` (`rip+0x34975`).
 The second line works pretty much the same way although it is a `MOV` instruction.

 The third line represents a conditional jump, which won't help us establish a reliable pattern.
 If we consider only the first two lines though, we can already build a potential pattern: `39 ?? ?? ?? ??
 00 8b ?? ?? ?? ??
 00`.
 We just make the reasonable assumption that the offsets won't exceed the value `0x00ffffff`.